Change your life. Change the lives of others. We know you want to. So what are you

 Non-Discrimination Policy: It is the policy of Indian Hills Community College not to discriminate on the basis

-of race, color, national origin, sex, disability, age (employment), sexual orientation,
+of race, creed, color, sexual orientation, gender identity, national origin, sex,

-status in its programs, activities, or employment practices as required by the Iowa
+family or marital status in its programs, activities, or employment practices as required

 If you have questions or complaints related to compliance with this policy, please